Zimbabwe: EU Project Boosts Zimbabwe's Milk Output

 "The increase in dairy herd size, following the ongoing heifer importation programme, also contributed to an increase in fresh milk output in 2021.

-"The programme is being conducted under the EU funded ZAGP's Transforming Zimbabwe's Dairy Value Chain for the Future TransZDVC project," said the central bank.
+"The programme is being conducted under the EU funded ZAGP's Transforming Zimbabwe's Dairy Value Chain for the Future TransZDVC project".

-Under ZAGP, the TransZDVC for the future was allocated seven million Euros to address the root causes of underperformance in the Dairy Value Chain (DVC) in Zimbabwe by strengthening the linkages between production, processing and financing
+Under ZAGP the TranZDVC for the future was allocated seven million euros to address the root causes of underperformance in the Dairy Value Chain (DVC) in Zimbabwe by strengthening the linkages between production, processing and financing.

 Since then, output has steadily grown to 80m litres recorded last year against annual demand pegged at 130m litres.